pnuu/fmiopendata/README.md

 to split the retrieval in smaller time intervals and do the downloading in parallel and start processing the each chunk of data as soon as the download completes.

-The above call doesn't download any data actual, it just collects some metadata:
+The above call doesn't download any actual data, it just collects some metadata:

 ```python